TriadGroupPlc/kubernetes-nginx-reverseproxy/README.md

-This Example demonstrates a simple nginx reverse-proxy configuration that can be used in a local Kubernetes deployment (e.g Docker for Windows) instructions have been adapted from hackernoon.com/setting-up-nginx-ingress-on-kubernetes-2b733d8d2f45
+This Example demonstrates a simple nginx reverse-proxy configuration that can be used in a local Kubernetes deployment (e.g Docker for Windows) instructions have been adapted from hackernoon.com/setting-up-nginx-ingress-on-kubernetes-2b733d8d2f45 This nginx is setup with the --watch-namespace flag so that it only monitors the namespace it's deployed into (the 'nginx' namespace).

 ## Installation